de / en

 Weizenbaum Report

-Weizenbaum Report 2023
+Weizenbaum Report 2025

 All Weizenbaum Reports

-All Weizenbaum Series
+All Weizenbaum Discussion Papers

 Policy Papers

-Policy papers are scientifically based statements, position papers and briefings on current political issues and decision-making processes.
+Policy Papers are scientifically based statements, position papers and briefings on current political issues and decision-making processes.

 All Weizenbaum Policy Papers

-Weizenbaum Conference Proceedings
+Conference Proceedings

 The Weizenbaum Conference takes place once a year in Berlin.
 The Conference Proceedings are a collection of the papers presented at the respective conference by national and international scientists.